Configuring Web Synchronization

-The SQL Server Distributor and Publisher can be on the same computer (a typical setup for merge replication).
-However, IIS should be installedon a separate computer.
+The SQL Server Distributor and Publisher can be on the same computer; this setup is typical for merge replication.
+However, IIS should be on a separate computer.

-Use Secure Sockets Layer (SSL) to encrypt the connection between the Subscriber and the computer running IIS.
+Use Secure Sockets Layer (SSL) to encrypt the connection between the Subscriber and the computer that is running IIS.
 This is required for Web synchronization.

 Use Basic Authentication for connections from the Subscriber to IIS.
 Using Basic Authentication, IIS can make connections to the Publisher/Distributor on behalf of the Subscriber without requiring delegation.
 Delegation is required if you use Integrated Authentication.

 Basic Authentication is the method by which credentials are passed to IIS.
 Basic Authentication does not prevent specifying Windows domain accounts for connections that are made to IIS.

 Specify that the Snapshot Agent should run under a Windows domain account, and specify that the agent should make connections as that account.
 (This is the default configuration.)